fooHimanshu/DataStructures/README.md

 # Data Structures

 Data Structure is a way of storing and organising data to make data operations more effective and efficient.
-There is exist a range of Data Structures and in this repo only the followings are implemented:
+There exist a range of Data Structures and in this repo only the followings are implemented:

 | S.No. | Data Structure                                               | Implementation     | in-code documentation | Markdown Documentation | Testing Status     |
 |-------|--------------------------------------------------------------|--------------------|-----------------------|------------------------|--------------------|